-Standard 4: Students will expand their working vocabularies to effectively communicate and understand texts.
+Standard 4: Students will expand their grade-level vocabularies through reading, word study, and class discussion.

 This item is a DOK 2.
 The response requires the student to determine the meaning and usage of a word and apply that knowledge to respond to the question.